Ventilation & Smoke Control Equipment Installation Business License in Dubai

 Dubai's position as a global jewellery hub, handling billions in annual trade flows, makes it one of the most lucrative destinations in the world for launching an imitation jewellery trading business.
 From its world-class logistics infrastructure to its business-friendly regulatory environment, Dubai offers a compelling case for entrepreneurs looking to enter the fashion accessories and costume jewellery market.

-This guide explains how to set up an imitation jewellery trading licence under Activity Code 4771.91 at Dubai South Business Hub Free Zone, covering market context, licence scope, setup costs, and compliance requirements.
+This guide explains how to set up an imitation jewellery trading license under Activity Code 4771.91 at Dubai South Business Hub Free Zone, covering market context, license scope, setup costs, and compliance requirements.

 Key Stats at a Glance